Heimdall (character): Loss and death

-Heimdall and Amora drifted apart when Amora realized that his duty to Asgard was greater than his love for her.
 When Odin cast the Asgardians into the guises of mortals to protect them from a false Ragnarok, Heimdall became Donald Velez.
 He joined the other "Lost Gods" in attempting to rediscover who they were and battling the Egyptian death-god Seth.
-Heimdall and the others regained their true forms and defeated Seth just as Asgard was attacked by the Dark Gods, and they were all taken prisoner.
+Heimdall and the others regained their true forms and defeated Seth as Asgard was attacked by the Dark Gods, and they were all taken prisoner.
 They were finally rescued by Thor.

-Around this time, Jason, a powerful member of the earth-based team the Pantheon, claims to have eluded Heimdall's senses during a trip through Asgard and over the Rainbow Bridge.
-Not many people trust Jason.

-An alternate reality version of Asgard featured the realm itself floating over the East Coast of America.
-This raises worship of Thor, who was the ruler and he utilizes Heimdall's senses to hear the prayers directed to him.
-This realm is eliminated from time when the future Thor realizes he has become a tyrant and merges with his past self.

 Asgard is struck by another Ragnarok, caused by Loki making weapons like Mjolnir for his army and enlisting the aid of Surtur, one from which there was no seeming reversal.
 Heimdall perishes in battle defending his people.
 Many Asgardians, Heimdall included, reform as Earthly beings.

 Rebirth

 After Thor ends the cycle of Ragnarok, Thor restores Asgard in Broxton, Oklahoma.
 Heimdall, along with the other Asgardians, are reborn on Earth in bodies of mortal beings, and he is the first Asgardian to be found.
 Thor locates Heimdall in New Orleans in the body of a man on a bridge and restores him to his Asgardian form.
 Upon his return to Asgard, Heimdall uses his near-omniscient power to locate the scattered souls of the other Asgardians with the notable exception of his sister Sif, due to Loki's interference.

-Heimdall is overcome by guilt when his supervision of all known worlds, including Earth, fails to spot the Fenris wolf savaging a small town in the state of Washington.
-Thor assures him that no Asgardian is perfect, and that furthermore he should assuage his guilt by performing his job better in the future.

-During the events of Siege, Heimdall is one of the first targets to be taken out by Norman Osborn and his forces.
+In Siege, Heimdall is one of the first targets to be taken out by Norman Osborn and his forces.
 Loki transports his bedchamber beneath Asgard so he cannot warn them of the attack.
 However Heimdall partially recovers, joins his comrades in battle and assists in defeating the invaders.
 Heimdall's duties and status are touched upon in the 'Avengers Prime' miniseries which takes place in the days following 'Siege'.
-At the conclusion, he is entrusted with the 'Twilight Sword', a weapon that could destroy the known worlds.
+At the conclusion, he is entrusted with the Twilight Sword, a weapon that could destroy the known worlds.